hyperflask/hyperflask-docs/docs/getting-started.md

  - [Jinjapy Language Support](https://marketplace.visualstudio.com/items?itemName=hyperflask.jinjapy-language-support)

 !!! info
     Although VS Code with dev containers is the recommended experience, it is not mandatory.
-Hyperflask apps are standard python apps and you can install their requirements in a virtualenv and start a server using the CLI.
+If you decide not to use dev containers, make sure you have Python 3.10, [uv](https://docs.astral.sh/uv/) and nodejs >= 22.
 See the [setup guide for more information on how to run without VS Code or dev containers](/guides/setup/#advanced)

 ## Installation